Earth Science News

 The tea-growing central region was the hardest hit, with 471 deaths reported, according to official data.

-President Anura Kumara Dissanayake, who has described the disaster as the most challenging faced by any Sri Lankan government, last week visited affected areas to monitor relief operations.
+President Anura Kumara Dissanayake, who has described the disaster as the most challenging faced by any Sri Lankan government, visited affected areas on Monday to monitor relief operations.

 The government will also offer livelihood support and cash assistance to replace kitchen utensils, bedding and to buy food.

-It is not yet clear how much the relief package will cost the government, which is still emerging from its worst economic meltdown in 2022, when it ran out of foreign exchange to finance even the most essential imports.
+It is not yet clear how much the relief package will cost the government, which is still emerging from an economic meltdown in 2022, when it ran out of foreign exchange reserves to finance even essential imports.

 Dissanayake has said the government cannot fund the reconstruction costs alone and has appealed for foreign assistance, including from the International Monetary Fund.

-More than 75,000 homes have been damaged in the disaster, including nearly 5,000 that were completely destroyed.
+More than 85,000 homes have been damaged in the disaster, including over 5,000 that were completely destroyed.
 A senior official earlier estimated recovery and reconstruction costs could reach US$7 billion.

 Related Links